katiek78/Mars-Rover/README.md

 For anything related to the console itself, console.ts is used, while parse.ts parses the user input and ensures it is valid.

 The logic is all stored in the vehicles and plateaus directories.
 In the vehicles directory, there is a vehicle-functions.ts that contains everything relating to generic Mars vehicles.
-THe rover-functions.ts file only includes the code linked specifically to Rovers.
+The rover-functions.ts file only includes the code linked specifically to Rovers.

 While plateau-functions.ts takes care of generic plateau code, the grid-functions.ts file deals specifically with rectangular grids.